-In short a cup of coffee is 98% water, so the quality of water you use will definitely impact the quality of your coffee.
+In short, a cup of coffee is 98% water, so the quality of water you use will have a important impact on the quality of your coffee and its taste.

-When it comes to crafting the perfect cup of coffee, we all know that it’s important to choose high-quality beans and to use a carefully customizable brewing method, but did you know that the kind of water you brew with can also make a huge difference?
+When it comes to crafting the perfect cup of coffee, we all know that it’s important to choose high-quality beans and to use an accurate brewing method, but did you know that the kind of water you brew with can also make a huge difference?